canonical/launchpad-manual/docs/developer/explanation/developing-for-launchpad/trunk-glue.rst

 At one level, it's fairly simple: when a change is detected on the master or db-devel branches on Launchpad, the tests are run on that branch and their success or failure noted.

-In general in buildbot, a "change source" produces "changes" which are fed to a "scheduler" which can examines the change to determine whether to trigger a build.
+In general in buildbot, a "change source" produces "changes" that are fed to a "scheduler" which can examine the change to determine whether to trigger a build.

-The change source we use is the customised version of "GitPoller" in bzrbuildbot/poller.py in the lpbuildbot branch.
-It is configured with a list of URLs to watch and when it sees a new revision in one of these branches, it feeds it to buildbot.
+The change source we use is the customized version of "GitPoller" in bzrbuildbot/poller.py in the lpbuildbot branch.
+It is configured with a list of URLs to watch, and when it sees a new revision in one of these branches, it feeds it to buildbot.

 The scheduler we use for the two trunk builders is "AggregatingScheduler".
 An AggregatingScheduler is configured with a branch and watches for changes that affect this branch.
-When it sees a change that affect its branch, it checks to see if the last build succeeded or failed.
+When it sees a change that affects its branch, it checks to see if the last build succeeded or failed.
 If it failed, then it only starts a new build if the commit message contains '[testfix]'.

 We have a custom web UI that adds a page that lets you force a build.
 (Buildbot's built-in "Force Build" button doesn't work for us for rather boring reasons.)